jrgparkinson/mushy-layer/doc/InitialAndBoundaryConditions.md

 Here is an example of how you would add a new initial condition that establishes a linear enthalpy gradient and constant bulk concentration across the domain:

-1. Create a new initial data function `AMRLevelMushyLayer::initialDataDefault()`, e.g.
+1. Create a new initial data function `AMRLevelMushyLayer::initialDataLinearGradient()`, e.g.

 ```c++
 void AMRLevelMushyLayer::initialDataLinearGradient()